Aidan-Zamfir/DINO-adventure-for-oil/README.md

 # This is a joke...

-## User the UP/DOWN arrows to play.
+## Use the UP/DOWN arrows to play.

 ### If you have Python installed:
 #### Open terminal and install pygame: